-During the inspection all of the control devices, including, the dry scrubbers, baghouses, SNCR, and carbon injection system were properly operating.
-The baghouses had differential pressures of 14.4 (Unit 1), and 14.6 (Unit 2) inches of water column ("WC).
+During the inspection all of the control devices, including, the dry scrubbers, baghouses, SNCR, and carbon injection system were properly operating, for Unit 2.
+The baghouse had differential pressures of 14.5 inches of water column ("WC).
 The PM emissions from the baghouses are subject to the provisions of 40 CFR Part 64, Compliance Assurance Monitoring (CAM).
 KWTE has been properly submitting the required CAM reports.

-The scrubbers were also properly operating with Unit 1 with a differential pressure of 1.7 "WC and Unit 2 with a differential pressure of 3.7 "WC.
-A review of the records for both the baghouses and the scrubbers for each unit have been properly operating.
+The scrubber for Unit 2 was also properly operating.
+A review of the records for both the baghouses and the scrubbers for each unit indicate that they have been properly operating.
 In addition to monitoring the differential pressure of the baghouses and scrubbers, KWTE monitors and records the inlet temperature for the baghouses and the outlet temperature of the scrubbers.
+The outlet temperature for Unit 2 scrubber was 320°F.